Build your Visual C++ app

 In the right panel, select .NET Desktop, and then click Apply.
 This template is useful in building most of the Visual Studio solutions including those that contain classic C++ projects.

 You now see all the tasks that were automatically added to the build definition by the template.
 These are the steps that will automatically run every time you check in code.

-For the Default agent queue:
+For the Agent queue:

 TFS: Select a queue that includes a Windows build agent.

 Click Get sources and then:

 Click the Copy Files task.
 Specify the following arguments:

 Click the Variables tab and modify these variables: